 - A copy of the debriefing form automatically presented to participants when they complete the study.

-Source of Measures – The following measures are included in this year’s research study.
-The citations are where you can find the journal article that describes each measure.
+Source of Measures – The following measures were included in this research study.
+The citations are where you can find the journal article describing each measure.

 - Subjective Happiness scale – Lyubomirsky & Lepper (1999)

 - The Academic Entitlement Questionnaire – Kopp, Zinn, Finney, & Jurich (2011)

 - The GRIT Scale – Duckworth, Peterson, Matthews, & Kelly (2007)

 The following are “seed articles” for starting your chapter’s literature review.
 These are good articles for getting started, but you should locate and read additional articles for developing an adequate, thorough, and current literature review for this study.

 - Chan, T. H. (2014).
 Facebook and its effects on user’s empathic social skills and life satisfaction: a double-edged sword.
 Cyberpsychology, Behavior, and Social Networking, 17(5), 276-280.

 - Duckworth, A. L., & Seligman, M. E. P. (2017).
 The science and practice of self-control.
 Perspectives in Psychological Science, 12(5), 715-718.